cryptolab-network/cryptolab-package/README.md

 * Staking Rewards Collector

 1. ```npm install```
-2. `cp ./config/sample.js /config/config.js` and fill the `subscanApiKey` field with a subscan API key.
+2. `cp ./config/sample.js /config/config.js` and fill in the `subscanApiKey` field with a subscan API key.

 I can provide the tester our API key in private.
 So if you need it, please contact me.